Homepage Top Ad

 Send news about sustainability leadership roles, promotions and departures to editor@trellis.net.

-Julian Wentzel, head of HSBC’s operations in the Middle East, North Africa and Turkey, was named interim group chief sustainability officer of the financial services company to fill the spot vacated by Celine Herweijer.
-The appointment is effective Dec.
+Julian Wentzel, head of HSBC’s operations in the Middle East, North Africa and Turkey, was officially named group chief sustainability officer of the financial services company to fill the spot vacated by Celine Herweijer.
+Wentzel has been serving on an interim basis in that role since Dec.
 31.

 Herweijer resigned her position after the bank reduced its executive operating committee to 12 individuals from 18, an organizational structure that no longer includes the CSO role.
 HSBC named a new CEO in September, and Herweijer’s departure is part of many changes across the organization.
 She did not respond to a request for comment.